rosston/doll-packer/README.md

 lein test
 ```

-to ensure that our claims hold up.
+to ensure that `doll-packer` does what is says it does.

 To use: